ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ This translates similarly in programming

-^ Logical separation point between two units of code
+^ Logical separation point between two pieces of code

 ^ The separation allows you to adjust the behaviour without changing the code

+^ Many different language dependent techniques for doing so

 ---